Systematic errors in fast relativistic waveforms for Extreme Mass Ratio Inspirals: Results

 As in the previous section, we now test the accuracy of these interpolants by comparing to exact values on our denser test grid.
 In Fig.~\ref{fig:CheybyshevFluxErrors}, we see the relative error of these interpolants across the parameter space.
 As before, the errors are most prevalent for high prograde orbits close to the last stable circular orbit.
 While this corner of the parameter space is the most difficult to model, the rest of the parameter space is comparably well behaved.
 As such we expect parameter estimation biases to be largest for prograde inspirals around rapidly rotating primaries.
 Note that using our full $(100\times 99)$ Chebyshev interpolant (top right panel) compares favorably to using a spline with the same number of points using either a uniform or skewed grid as shown in Fig.~\ref{fig:interp_error_uniform_vs_skewed}, especially for low values of $u$ which are close to the separatrix.
 This is due both to the exponential convergence of Chebyshev interpolation and the natural concentration of Chebyshev nodes at high spins and deep in the strong field.

-In Table~\ref{tab:Chebysehv_Interps}, we list both the target relative error $\delta$ and the maximum relative error as measured against the uniform test grid as.
+In Table~\ref{tab:Chebysehv_Interps}, we list both the target relative error $\delta$ and the maximum relative error as measured against the uniform test grid.
 As we can see, $\delta$ proves to be a reasonable upper bound for the measured relative error of the interpolant.
-The number of grid points necessary to reach achieve the target $\delta$ is estimated by the length and largest value of $n_{y,i}$ (Sec.~\ref{sec:eff-cheby-interp}).
+The number of grid points necessary to achieve the target $\delta$ is estimated by the length and largest value of $n_{y,i}$ (Sec.~\ref{sec:eff-cheby-interp}).
 This shows that one can get away with far fewer points in $u$ than in $a$.

 In order to investigate the effect these errors would have on the speed and accuracy of an inspiral, we first chose a typical EMRI system with primary mass of $10^6 M_\odot$ and secondary mass of $10 M_\odot$ and vary the size of $\delta$.

-In order to engineer a worst case scenario, we propose that the primary has a large prograde spin of $a = 0.9899$ so that we are in the region where our interpolants struggle the most while still being within our interpolation domain.
+In order to engineer a worst case scenario for the interpolation error within our spin domain, $a\in [-0.99, 0.99]$, we choose a large prograde spin of $a = 0.9899$, close to the upper boundary and intentionally off the interpolation grid, since interpolants typically exhibit their largest errors away from the grid points.
 We start the inspiral at a separation of $p_0 = 10$, so that the compact object plunges just before the end of the 4 year mission lifespan of \gls{LISA}.
 We run this same trajectory 1000 times and report the mean and standard deviation of the time taken for the trajectory calculation on an Apple M1 Max.
-For reference, using a spline interpolant takes $3.25 \pm 0.52$ms and using the 5PN expressions for the fluxes takes $9.26 \pm 0.69$ms. As such, using our Chebyshev interpolation code with $\delta \geq 10^{-5}$ would be as fast as using the analytic PN expressions (column 4 of Tab.~\ref{tab:Chebysehv_Interps}).
+For reference, using a spline interpolant takes $3.25 \pm 0.52$ms \footnote{We find that the timings for bicubic spline interpolants is insensitive to the number of grid points which is consistent with the evaluation time scaling as $\mathcal{O}(1)$.}and using the 5PN expressions for the fluxes takes $9.26 \pm 0.69$ms. As such, using our Chebyshev interpolation code with $\delta \geq 10^{-5}$ would be as fast as using the analytic PN expressions (column 4 of Tab.~\ref{tab:Chebysehv_Interps}).

 We also report the azimuthal dephasings against the full Chebyshev interpolant.
 From this simple analysis, we see that for $\delta \leq q$, the dephasing is $\lesssim 0.1$ radians, while larger values of $\delta$ show significantly more dephasing.
 We also report the mismatch with the full Chebyshev interpolant using a flat \gls{PSD}.
 We notice that for $\delta \leq q$ the mismatches are $\leq 10^{-3}$, but these mismatches become significantly worse when $\delta > q$.
 These results further support the hypothesis that using $\delta \sim q$ is a reasonable target precision to avoid significant bias.